 Greenhouse, Lucia. fathermothergod: My Journey out of Christian Science.
 New York: Crown Publishers, 2011.

 Hamilton, Marci.
-God vs. the Gavel: Religion and the Rule of Law.
-New York: Cambridge University Press, 2005.
+God vs. the Gavel: The Perils of Extreme Religious Liberty, 2nd edition.
+Cambridge University Press, 2014.

 Heimlich, Janet.
 Breaking their Will: Shedding Light on Religious Child Maltreatment.
 Amherst NY: Prometheus Books, 2011.